CurtisMac/webbuilderz/src/data/content/legal/privacy-policy.md

 1. WHO WE ARE AND IMPORTANT INFORMATION

-_What is the purpose of this privacy notice?_

-This privacy notice aims to give you information on how we collect and process your personal data through your use of this website, including any data you may provide through this website when you sign up for our newsletter, purchase services or one of our products, contact us via email or our contact form, comment on our posts, or participate in a survey, contest or give away.

-This website is not intended for children and we do not knowingly collect data relating to children.

 You must read this privacy notice together with any other privacy notice we may provide on specific occasions when we are collecting or processing personal data about you so that you are fully aware of how and why we are using your data.
 This privacy notice supplements the other notices and is not intended to override them.

 Data controller(s)